Cherol08/Cherol08/README.md

 ### Hi there 😊

 I’m Cherol, The poetic programmer ☺️
-Just finished a Software Engineering course at HyperionDev where I was focused on Python, Java and SQL.
-I'm also comfortably familiar with HTML and CSS but I'm interested in learning more languages.
+Just a regular Software Engineering.
+Programming languages include Java, python and SQL.
+I'm also comfortably familiar with HTML, CSS and javascript but.
 I'm into photography :camera: and I love writing short stories and poems on my free time :memo:.

 I also happen to be a _phenomenal_ ukelele player :guitar: (sarcasm intended).